 Now the question is: is this so wrong?
 It depends on whether your contractor can fulfill the criteria of your project by pointing and clicking their way through plugin and commercial theme installs.
 If so, then all is good, if not, then you just hired the wrong person to build your website.

 Developers, Programmers, Engineers, and other Fancy Titles

-Full stack, engineer, developer, programmer … it’s all unqualified bullshit.
 Is a senior developer any better than a junior developer?
 Nope.
-I have seen people with 1 year experience run circles around developers with more than 10 years’ experience.
+I have seen people with 1-year of experience run circles around developers with more than 10 years of experience.
 It’s kind of like sports, you can play the game but if you don’t have natural talent, you will never make the pros.

 Is a Developer a Designer or is a Designer a Developer?